Skip to main content

 NeedRead this first

-Understand how one manifest becomes browser-specific outputmanifest.json
+Understand how a single manifest becomes browser-specific outputmanifest.json

 Decide which permissions your feature actually needsPermissions and host permissions